 Compromise of 4K

-An NVIDIA GeForce GTX 1660 GPU is used within the Gamer Master, which though is not the most powerful GPU, still has the capability to run most games to a high standard.
+An NVIDIA GeForce GTX 1660 GPU is used within the Gamer Master, which though is not the best or most powerful graphics card, still has the capability to run most games to a high standard.
 However, this is with the sacrifice of 4k.

-It also has 16GB of DDR4 RAM, meaning every game you could desire would run perfectly fine on this PC.
+It also has 16GB of DDR4 RAM, meaning every game you could desire would run perfectly fine on this gaming machine.
 This is also the ideal set up combination for streamers and they don’t need to worry about it lagging behind.

 Connectivity-wise, the CyberpowerPC Gamer Master provides more than you’ll ever need with 1 x HDMI port, 1 x Display port, 6 x USB 3.1 ports and 2 x USB 2.0 ports.
 This means all of your external data and dating sharing needs are completely covered.

-It is a PC that you can keep for years before needing to make any upgrades, however, I cannot name this the best PC on the list because the GPU is not good enough for high-end gaming and the lack of 4k just takes away from that immersive experience.
+It is a gaming computer that you can keep for years before needing to make any upgrades, however, I cannot name this the best gaming PC under $1000 because the GPU is not good enough for high-end gaming and the lack of 4k just takes away from that immersive experience.

 What’s the best all-round prebuilt gaming PC that costs less than $1000 in 2020?

-Issues with storage aside, I can safely say that the SkyTech Legacy Mini is the best-prebuilt PC for under $1000 on the market today.
+Issues with storage space aside, I can safely say that the SkyTech Legacy Mini is the best prebuilt gaming PC under $1000 on the market today.
 It has a fantastic combination of CPU and GPU, and with 16GB of RAM, this PC should remain working to the highest qualities for years to come.

-Nothing is compromised in this PC when it comes to your gaming experience and because of this, I find it hard to allow it to go unnoticed and ranked below other gaming PCs with larger storage capacities that don’t achieve the quality of the SkyTech Legacy Mini.
+Nothing is compromised in this PC when it comes to gaming performance and because of this, I find it hard to allow it to go unnoticed and ranked below other gaming PCs, at this price point, with larger storage capacities that don’t achieve the quality of the SkyTech Legacy Mini.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.